 Have you always wanted to build a house, but don’t know where to begin?
-This full guide is your starting point, from brainstorming to blueprints.
+This full guide on how to build a house is your starting point, from brainstorming to blueprints.
 Read on to learn more or, if you have specific questions about new builds in Louisiana, feel free to contact our team at MLM Incorporated for help.

 1. Settle in for a brainstorming session